 Increasing the knowledge about the valli da pesca and other similar socio-ecological systems can help to enlighten not only the relationships between ESs, landscape, and management choices, but also to rethink the interaction between the environment, the society, and the institutions involved in the Venice lagoon ecosystem.
 The assessment of ESs, such as lifecycle support, hunting, and birdwatching, showed that the open side of the lagoon is often strictly related to the management of the most confined areas, corroborating the hypothesis that the valli da pesca play an important role in defining the ESs pattern of the whole lagoon of Venice.
 Indeed, the valli da pesca represent a buffer between the aquatic ecosystem of the lagoon and its land boundaries, mitigating anthropogenic pressures; in addition, their provisioning and cultural ESs also show a series of positive side-effects in the open lagoon.

-Thus, it is of great importance to take them into account to fully comprehend the Venice lagoon ecosystem, especially when investigating the effects under different health, social and economic scenarios, as well as when facing climate change and sea-level rise.
+Thus, it is of great importance to take them into account to have a full comprehension of the Venice lagoon ecosystem, especially when investigating the effects under different health, social and economic scenarios, as well as when facing climate change and sea-level rise.

-477 Acknowledgments
+481 Acknowledgments

-478 This scientific work has been developed in the context of the "Venezia 2021" project, with the contribution of

-479 Provveditorato Interregionale Opere Pubbliche per il Veneto, Trentino Alto Adige e Friuli Venezia Giulia 480 through Consorzio Venezia Nuova and coordinated by CORILA.

-- 481 We acknowledge the owners and the operators of the valli da pesca for providing data and explanations, the - 482 Regione Veneto, the Associazione Faunisti Veneti, the EPS, and the local hunting associations. - 483 We thank the European Space Agency for granting the VHR satellite imageries for this research work. - 484 We thank Marco Anelli Monti for providing the food web model outputs, and Matteo Zucchetta and Alberto - 485 Caccin for their helpful suggestions. - 486 We are grateful to the reviewers for their kind comments, which helped to improve the manuscript.
+- 482 This scientific work has been developed in the context of the "Venezia 2021" project, with the contribution of - the Provveditorato Interregionale Opere Pubbliche per il Veneto, Trentino Alto Adige e Friuli Venezia Giulia through the Consorzio Venezia Nuova and coordinated by CORILA. - 485 We acknowledge the owners and the operators of the valli da pesca for providing data and explanations, as - 486 well as the Regione Veneto, the Associazione Faunisti Veneti, the EPS, and the local hunting associations. - 487 We thank the European Space Agency for granting the VHR satellite imageries for this research work. - 488 We thank Marco Anelli Monti for providing the food web model data, and Matteo Zucchetta and Alberto Caccin - 489 for their helpful suggestions. - 490 We are grateful to the reviewers for their kind comments, which helped to improve the manuscript.